 Monitoring emerging issues and trends

 Ipieca continuously scans the horizon for any emerging issues that relate to the oil, gas and alternative energy industry and the environment.
 A variety of frameworks and standards with disclosure requirements for impacts and dependencies of businesses on nature have emerged.
-The Taskforce on Nature-related Financial Disclosures (TNFD), the Science Based Targets for Nature (SBTN), and other initiatives are all under development and Ipieca’s role is to prepare and equip members for new disclosure requirements when they are launched.
+The Corporate Sustainability Reporting Directive (CSRD), the Taskforce on Nature-related Financial Disclosures (TNFD), the Science Based Targets for Nature (SBTN), and other initiatives are all under development and Ipieca’s role is to prepare and equip members for new disclosure requirements when they are launched.

 Nature positive